Princes Street, Dunedin: The Exchange

-The former Exchange Building, from which The Exchange takes its name, was an impressive structure, designed by William Mason as a Post Office and later occupied by the University of Otago and the Otago Museum.
+The former Exchange Building, from which The Exchange takes its name, was designed by William Mason as a Post Office and later occupied by the University of Otago and the Otago Museum.
 Next to this was the 1863 Customhouse building, and outside the two was an open space known as Customhouse Square.
 The Exchange building was pulled down in 1969, and it was largely the destruction of this building that led to changes in attitudes by Dunedinites regarding the change of their cityscape.
-Since this time, changes to the city's old buildings have been met with vociferous protests.
-The Customhouse building is also long since gone.
-Today, the site of the buildings is the location of one of Dunedin's biggest office blocks, John Wickliffe House, and the nearby John Wickliffe Plaza.
-Both are named for the John Wickliffe, the first of the two ships which brought the Otago Association's settlers to Dunedin (a nearby building, Philip Laing House, is named for the other of these two ships).
-Despite this, the area is the site of several prominent Victorian buildings, notably former bank buildings at the northern end of the area.
-Other imposing buildings in the area include the Chief Post Office building, the proposed site of a hotel, and – one block to the east – Consultancy House, a seven-storey 1908 building regarded (by dint of its construction methods) as Dunedin's first skyscraper.
+The area is the site of several prominent Victorian buildings, notably former bank buildings at the northern end of the area.
+Other imposing buildings in the area include the former Chief Post Office building, now the Distinction Dunedin Hotel.
 John Wickliffe Plaza is also the site of one of Dunedin's more notable public monuments, the Cargill Monument, dedicated to city founder Captain William Cargill.
 This monument, designed by Charles Robert Swyer and built in 1863-4, was originally sited in the Octagon, but was moved to the Exchange in 1872.

-The Exchange was at one time a complex intersection with two busy streets, Rattray Street and High Street.
-These lead from the twin streets which make up State Highway 1 at Queen's Gardens (an open park containing the city's main war memorial, Dunedin Cenotaph, close to which lies the Toitū Otago Settlers Museum and the Dunedin Chinese Garden) 200 metres to the east of Princes Street, to the older hill suburbs to the west.
-Though these streets originally both crossed Princes Street, civic planning has reduced High Street at the intersection to a minor road, and John Wickliffe Plaza now covers part of the original intersection.
-The area around State Highway 1, extending from the Exchange and Queen's Gardens south towards the Oval, is known as the Warehouse Precinct, and is the site of several major street beautification projects.
+Other sculptures in John Wickliffe Plaza include "We are not alone", a group of three stylised penguins created in 1999 by Parry Jones.